YahyaMorta/yahya_mortassim_use_case/readme.md

 ```

 - #### How to Setup the env
-In order to setup your dev environment, launch the following commands in the servier_use_case directory:
+In order to setup your dev environment, launch the following commands in the yahya_mortassim_use_case directory:

 ```bash
 python -m venv venv  # only the first time